Accurate use of collocations will help you get a high score.

 How do I learn collocations?

 When you learn new words you must learn the surrounding words or the matching words that help it collocate.
 Do not just memorise words on their own.
 Collocations are like chunks of language and there are various patterns to these.

 The best way to learn collocations is through reading, listening and making your own sentences.
 I advise making your own vocabulary book where you write out example sentences.
 I do not advise using word lists because you must know how collocations work in the surrounding sentence.
 These also have to be reviewed regularly and put into practice, so word lists are of no real use.

-If you really want a much deeeper understanding of collocations with many practice exercies, you can get the book ‘English Collocations In Use’ from Cambridge See this link here.
-You can get this book on amazon.
+If you really want a much deeper understanding of collocations with many practice exercises, you can get the book ‘English Collocations In Use’ from Cambridge See this link here.
+This book is available on amazon.

 There are quite a few patterns such as: